 MSPrior is a multi(scale/stream) prior model architecture for realtime temporal learning also created by Antoine Caillon.
 The prior works as an unconditional autoregressive model.
 The value of a variable at a given time step is predicted based on its past values.
 The “unconditional” aspect implies that the model makes predictions solely based on historical data without incorporating any external factors, therefore it generates new output based on its earlier self-generated sample data.

-Experiments with RAVE from earlier this year can be found here.
+More experiments with RAVE and neural audio synthesis can be found here.